davedevelopment/tinder/README.md

 [![Build Status](https://travis-ci.org/davedevelopment/tinder.png)](https://travis-ci.org/davedevelopment/tinder)

 A few helpers for Silex, that help you move boundaries outside your controllers where possible.
+It's a little hard to explain why you might want that, but eventually I'd like to have an example application that can show some of the benefits.

 At this stage, Tinder is completely backwards-compatible with Silex, so you should be able to instantiate or extend `Tinder\Application`, rather than `Silex\Application` and your existing functionality will still work.